sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

    * Tracking a migration
    * Security anti-patterns

-Code insights helps developers be more productive, do their jobs better, and utilize the data we have in Sourcegraph to better understand their code.

-We want to understand the bigger questions you have about your code base, and would love to hear from you!
-Please reach out at [feedback@sourcegraph.com](mailto:feedback@sourcegraph.com) to talk to us.
+We are excited to hear about the big questions you have about your code base!
+Share them with us in this [code insights survey](https://forms.gle/yipcyJezGxwmFSZc9) or email us at [feedback@sourcegraph.com](mailto:feedback@sourcegraph.com).

 ## Sourcegraph developer features